 - Use the same Channel menu to select the channel of your choice.
-You can also use this right click menu to select the source for your stream.
-For example, you can select the “Camera 1” module as your source, or you can chose another module such as the “Program” monitor.
+You can also use this right-click menu to select the source for your stream.
+For example, you can select the “Camera 1” module as your source, or you can choose another module such as the “Program” monitor.

 Other Settings for VidBlasterX Broadcast Software

 You can use the same right-click menu in the “Streamer” module to change other settings for your broadcast software.
 Settings that you should customize for your situation include:

 - Video resolution, bit rate, and compression

 For more information on how to stream using VidBlasterX, you can also consult their site..

 Conclusion and Next Steps

 VidBlasterX is a highly capable video broadcast software suite.
 It’s a wide range of features can be intimidating when you’re getting started.
 Whether you’re new to streaming or have the experience, we hope this article helps you to get started with this broadcast software without any problems!